galaxyproject/training-material/GUIDELINES.md

 ## `slides` directory

-The slides related to the topic must be in the `slides` directory.
+One slide deck must be available for each tutorial and it follows the same structure (but with a more detailed introduction).
+The slide decks are in the `slides` directory.
 The slides must be in [`reveal.js`](https://github.com/hakimel/reveal.js/) format, in a `html` file.
 A template for the `html` file can be found in [`shared/templates/slides.html` file](shared/templates/slides.html).
 You can also use the [`reveal.js` editor](https://slides.com/?ref=github) to help you.

-Once the slides are on the `master` branch, they will be available at `http://bgruening.github.io/training-material/<topic>/slides/<hmtl_name>.html`
+Once the slides are on the `master` branch, they will be available at `http://bgruening.github.io/training-material/<topic>/slides/<tutorial_name>.html`

 ## `docker` directory